ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 ## Conclusion

-This project demonstrates a complete machine learning workflow for predicting video game sales.
+This project provides a full machine learning workflow for forecasting video game sales.

-Among the evaluated models, Tuned XGBoost achieved the best performance, outperforming the baseline regression and tree-based models according to MAE, RMSE, and R².
+Of all the models considered, Tuned XGBoost showed the best performance and thus exceeded the baseline regression and the tree-based models in terms of MAE, RMSE, and R².

-The results also demonstrate the usefulness of model interpretation techniques such as feature importance and SHAP for understanding the factors contributing to machine learning predictions.
+The results also show how useful methods of interpreting models, such as feature importance and SHAP, are for understanding the various factors that contribute to machine learning predictions.